semanticdata/notekeeper/README.md

 ## TODO

+- [x] Add a light and a dark theme.
+Add toggle to switch between the two.
 - [ ] Integrate a new [options](https://github.com/semanticdata/firefox-chatgpt-in-sidebar/blob/main/options/options.js) menu, or toggle.
 Could be used to store bg-color, txt-color, etc. This in theory allows the user to customize the editor.

 ## Acknowledgments